Magnitus-/UserProperties/README.md

 - Mutable: Specifies whether or not the information in the field should change
 - Retrievable: Specifies whether or not the information in the field needs to be retrieved in its original format
 - Description: Function that describes the field by returning true or false against a candidate value for the field
+- Access: Method user has to retrieve the value of the property (ex: 'Self', 'Email', 'Phone', etc).

-All the properties above, except 'Retrievable', 'Mutable' and 'Description' default to false.
-'Retrievable' and 'Mutable' default to true while 'Description' defaults to a function that always return true (ie, describes everything).
+All the properties above, except 'Retrievable', 'Mutable', 'Description' and 'Access' default to false.
+'Retrievable' and 'Mutable' default to true while 'Description' defaults to a function that always return true (ie, describes everything) and 'Access' defaults to 'User'.

 Calls
 -----